Balaam in the Bible

 So he took Balaam to the field of Zophim to the top of [Mount] Pisgah, and built seven altars, and offered a bull and a ram on each altar.

-And the LORD met Balaam, and put a word in his mouth, and said, Go again unto Balak, and say thus.
+Yahweh met Balaam, and put a word in his mouth, and said, "Return to Balak, and say this."

 So Balaam returned to where Balak had been standing, that is, next to his offerings, accompanied by the Moabite officials.
 "What did the LORD say?"
 Balak asked him.